 Students who require a lot of movement and input in their day can be hard to engage in academic activities – and I know this because I’ve been there!
 Try hanging the file folder pieces around the room for students to discover in a scavenger hunt!
 I like taping them to neon sticky notes and hanging them around the room as a visual cue for students to find with more ease.
 This is also a fun activity to do alongside peer buddies from a general education classroom.

-File Folders & Assistive Technology!
+File Folders for Special Education & Assistive Technology!

 So many of our students really need their main focus across the day to be on communication.
 Every activity that doesn’t incorporate their AAC device feels like a missed opportunity, probably because it is!
 File folders are typically seen as quiet, solitary activities – and they can be!
 But don’t limit yourself or your students.
 Add in the AAC device to make this both a communication and academic activity in one.
 Students can request the next piece, use their device to tell the answer, they can describe the color or shape of the photo on the card, and so much more using their device.